Élisabeth Charlotte d'Orléans: Duchess of Lorraine

-The marriage was seen as a brilliant match by the House of Lorraine but some regarded it as unworthy of a petite-fille de France.
-The bride a dowry of 900,000 livres.
-Because of these conflicts, some ladies of the royal family used the death of a small son of the duke of Main to attend the wedding in mourning clothes.
+The marriage was seen as a brilliant match by the House of Lorraine, but some regarded it as unworthy of a petite-fille de France.
+The bride brought a dowry of 900,000 livres.
+Because of these conflicts, some ladies of the royal family used the death of a small son of the duke of Maine to attend the wedding in mourning clothes.

-To everyone's surprise, what had been expected to be an unhappy union turned out to be a marriage full of love and happiness.
+To everyone's surprise, what had been expected to be an unhappy union turned out to be a marriage full of love and happiness; it produced fourteen children in just sixteen years.
 After the birth of her children, Élisabeth Charlotte showed great maternal instinct and a naturally caring character.
-The marriage produced fourteen children, five of whom lived to adulthood.
+Unfortunately, most of the children died young; only four survived into mature adulthood.
 Three of them died within a week in May 1711 due to a smallpox outbreak.
+The duchess, pregnant for the eleventh time, was devastated: of the ten children she had given birth to, only two were left.
+She would give birth to four more children, three of whom would survive to adulthood.

 Élisabeth Charlotte was religiously intolerant and supported the persecution of non-Catholics.
 She persuaded her husband to issue many oppressive laws against Protestants and Jews.
 During this time, over 280 religious dissenters were burned at the stake.